backtrace-labs/backtrace-morgue/README.md

 Retrieve a list of uploaded symbols or symbol archives.
 By default, `morgue symbol` will return a summary of uploaded archives, available symbols and missing symbols.
-If `archvies` is used, a list of uploaded, in-process and symbol processing errors are outputted.
+If `archives` is used, a list of uploaded, in-process and symbol processing errors are outputted.
 If `list` is used, then a list of uploaded symbols is returned.
 If `missing` is used, then the set of missing symbols for the project are included.